 Natural history and bisphosphonate treatment of children with types III and IV OI

-Our randomized controlled trial of bisphosphonate in children with types III and IV OI was the first randomized trial in the United States and one of four worldwide.
-Our trial examined both direct skeletal and secondary gains reported in uncontrolled trials.
-For skeletal outcomes, we found increased BMD z-scores, and improved vertebral area and compressions.
-We noted that vertebral BMD improvement tapered off after two years treatment.
-Our treatment group did not experience decreased long-bone fractures, coinciding with the lack of improvement or equivocal improvement in fractures in other controlled trials.
-The BEMB controlled trial did not support the secondary gains claimed in observational trials, including improvement in ambulation level, lower-extremity strength, or alleviation of pain, suggesting these were placebo effects in observational trials.
-Our current recommendation is treatment for 2–3 years, with subsequent follow-up of bone status.
-We are now engaged in a dose comparison trial, comparing the dose from our first trial with a lower dose, achieved by increasing the cycle interval at the same dose/kg/cycle.
-Given the decade-long half-life and side effects of bisphosphonate on normal as well as dysplastic bone, including osteonecrosis of the jaw (ONJ), bone healing, bone modeling, and decline in the quality of the bone material, it is important to determine the lowest cumulative dose that will provide vertebral benefits.
-Preliminary analysis indicates that OI children obtain benefits from lower pamidronate doses that are comparable to the benefits from higher doses.
+Our trial of bisphosphonate in children with types III and IV OI was the first randomized controlled bisphosphonate trial for OI in the United States.
+It examined direct skeletal and secondary gains reported in uncontrolled trials.
+We found increased BMD (bone mineral density) Z-scores and improved vertebral geometry.
+Vertebral BMD improvement tapered off after two years' treatment.
+Our treatment group did not experience fewer long-bone fractures, coinciding with equivocal improvement in fractures in other controlled trials.
+Our trial did not support claims for improved ambulation level, lower-extremity strength, or pain alleviation, suggesting these were placebo effects.
+Our current recommendation is for treatment for two to three years, with subsequent follow-up of bone status.
+We are now engaged in a dose-comparison trial, comparing the dose from our first trial with a lower dose, achieved by increasing the cycle interval at the same dose/kg/cycle.
+Our preliminary analysis indicates that OI children obtain comparable benefits from lower and higher doses of pamidronate.

 - David Eyre, PhD, University of Washington, Seattle, WA

 - Antonella Forlino, PhD, Università degli Studi di Pavia, Pavia, Italy